-2.3 Decoding Protocol using relationships: State Diagram, Tree Diagram, and Trellis Diagram
+2.3.
+Decoding Protocol using relationships: State Diagram, Tree Diagram and Trellis Diagram

 Thus, as explained in more detail in [8], [9], [11], the tree diagram can be used to describe the evolution of the states, in this work, will be considered as nodes on the tree.
 As a result, it is possible to trace a path on the tree determined by the input sequence $k_n(t)$ in the MM, as shown in Fig. 4-b where the symbol (1) of the sequence $k_n(t)$ specifies a lower branch of a bifurcation in the tree, while symbol (0) specifies the upper branch.
 Considering that the tree diagram structure is not the best representation for routing analysis, the simplifications obtained due to the elimination of tree diagram redundancies make the trellis diagram one of the tools used to analyze the configurations generated by the finite state machines [13], [14].
-As in the state diagram, such as: states, branches and routes, as described below, according to Fig. 4-c.
+As in the state diagram and the tree diagram, the same components can be identified in the trellis diagram, such as: states, branches and routes, as described below, according to Fig. 4-c.

-Fig. 4. (a) MM - generator with the input sequence $k_n(t)$ and output word code $out_n(t) = (c_1, c_2)$; (b) Tree diagram based on the MM - generator and detail of the path in the "full line" on the tree, associated to the input sequence kn (t) in the generating MM; (c) Trellis diagram.
+Figure 4. (a) MM - generator with the input sequence $k_n(t)$ and output word code $out_n(t) = (c_1, c_2)$; (b) Tree diagram based on the MM - generator and detail of the path in the "full line" on the tree, associated to the input sequence kn (t) in the generating MM; (c) Trellis diagram.